- Overall retail sales in Korea increase 2% in May 2020-06-29

 The Ministry of Trade, Industry and Energy announced on June 30 that Korea’s overall retail sales in May saw a year-on-year growth of 2.0 percent.

-Specifically, brick-and-mortar sales fell 6.1 percent, while web-based retailers jumped 13.5 percent.
+Specifically, brick-and-mortar sales fell 6.1 percent, while web-based sales jumped 13.5 percent.

 The Ministry releases monthly retail sales figures based on surveys of 26 major retailers.
 Half of them are brick-and-mortar retailers: three department store chains, three hypermarket chains, three convenience store chains, and four SSM operators.
 The other half are online retailers.